B2B Buyers Are Making Decisions Without You

 The Innovation Gap Is a Human Gap

-The companies that are winning long, complex enterprise sales cycles right now are not winning because of superior analytics.
-They're winning because they have built a library of peer proof that travels.
+In my experience, the companies that consistently win long, complex enterprise sales cycles have something in common: they've built a library of peer proof that travels.
 Their customers are doing the selling in rooms they'll never be invited into — on LinkedIn, in private Slack communities, in procurement discussions happening at 10 p.m. in someone's home office.

 The difference between those two versions of the same story is trust.
-And trust is a function of context, spontaneity, and the absence of an obvious sales motive.
-A document tells buyers what you want them to believe.
-An unscripted customer conversation lets them decide for themselves.
+Trust builds when buyers feel like they're hearing something real — not rehearsed, not curated, and not delivered with an obvious agenda.
+An unscripted customer conversation gives them that.
+It lets them decide for themselves.

 What Building Customer Proof Requires That Technology Cannot Provide